pablo90ar/pablo90ar/README.md

 ## About me:
   I'm a Full Stack Web Developer with focus on JS technologies such as MERN stack.
 I'm from Argentina.

-## Education:
-  - Highschool: Electronics Technic degree (2008).
-I enyoied working with software, while programming MCU's.
-  - Actuallity: Studiyng to become a Universitary Programming Technic.

-## Work Experience
-  My work experience goes all the way from Industrial Automation, Electronics, Education, to the biggest ISP Firm in my Country, in which I'm rigth now.

-## How do I work?
-  I'm very proactive, autonomous and fast learner.
-  I'm constantly learning and searching new technologies, languages, tools, architectures, patterns...Knowledge doesn't take up space!

 ## Tools I use
   In order from left to right (most to less used)